hyperfall/A-Single-Monorepo/README.md

 # Project Showcase

-A GitHub-friendly version of the project write-up using pure Markdown so headings, lists, and inline image previews render properly on repository pages.
+A GitHub-friendly version of the project write-up using pure Markdown so headings, lists, clickable image links, and inline image previews render properly on repository pages.

 ***